Suvammm/SessionsMarketplace/PROMPT_LOG.md

 **How I Verified It:**
 Verified the Docker Compose configuration, Django checks, migrations, backend tests, frontend build, authentication flow, session creation, booking flow, and concurrency test.
+**How i tested the API through POSTMAN:** i tested the api that it is working with the frontend and communicate with the server and databases and also tested the edge cases.
+Also the google Auth from the google authentication and get the key and clientID and put that in ENV file.